DINESH-DHARMAPAL/Smart-farmer/README.md

 # Smart-farmer
-smart farmer is an IOT based AI Web App , which makes the lives of farmer easier
+smart farmer is an IOT based AI Web project, which makes the lives of farmer easier smart farmer is a Django web project which have three web applications

+# Detector
+# moisture control
+# users